Health

 As Uganda moves to sustain its demographic dividend (DD), one of the biggest challenges faced is a low prevalence of family planning (FP) and a high young population.
-Uganda has one of the most youthful populations in the world, with slightly more than half of its population (48%) under age 15.
+With slightly over half of its population (48%) under age 15, Uganda ranks among the countries with the most youthful demographics globally.

-Experts have lined up a number of reasons as to why family planning prevalence is low, such as culture, and religion.
-According to Dr Phillip Atidra the in charge of Reproductive Health Uganda (RHU) Arua City branch, most people use religion as a basis to have many children, especially Catholics and Muslims.
+Experts have identified a number of reasons as to why family planning prevalence is low, such as culture, and religion.
+Dr. Phillip Atidra, head of Reproductive Health Uganda (RHU) in Arua City, notes that many individuals, particularly Catholics and Muslims, cite religious beliefs as a reason for having larger families.

 But, what does religion say about family planning?

-When Immaculate (not real name as the source was not comfortable sharing her identity) got married, the priest told her and the husband that they were meant to procreate and that the Roman Catholic Church does not support the use of modern or artificial contraceptives.
+When Immaculate (not real name as the source was not comfortable sharing her identity) got married, the priest informed her and her husband that their purpose was to procreate and explained that the Roman Catholic Church does not endorse the use of modern or artificial contraceptives.

 She had hoped that they would have at least four children since her husband is a Boda Boda rider and she is a housewife.
-The duo lives in Kabujogera, Kitagwenda district.
-At age 38 today, Immaculate has 10 children and the eldest is only 16.
-She is worried no matter what she and the husband do, their children will not have a great future as the number of people in their family does not correspond with the small piece of land they own or the less than $5 her husband earns.
+The couple resides in Kabujogera, Kitagwenda district.
+At 38 years old, Immaculate has 10 children, with the eldest being only 16.
+She is concerned that regardless of their efforts, their children may not have promising futures due to the mismatch between the size of their family, the limited land they own, and her husband’s earnings of less than $5.

 “I am a believer.
 In fact, I am a chairperson of the Catholic Charismatic Renewal group at the Parish and when the priest told us that marriage is sacred and that we were to use it for procreation, we thought it was going to be easy.
 The priest even told us that the use of condoms was for only if one of us suspected that they had a sexually transmitted disease” Immaculate narrates.